 Admins are the foundation of any employee community.
-Ironically, even if it is meant to be social, it needs the building blocks that can only set by Admins.
-As an admin, lead by example for your end users.
+Ironically, even if it is meant to be social, it needs the building blocks that can only be set by Admins.
+As an Admin, lead by example for your End users.

 Whatever guidelines you and team define for the users, you need to follow yourself from the very beginning.
-We made an attempt to document some of best practices you should follow while setting up your employee community.
+Below are some best practices to follow while setting up your employee community.

 Define your site’s purpose.
 What kind of messages and information will your employees find here?

-How may you “staff” your site?
-For instance, you should identify a Site Manager and determine how you’ll keep your site updated.
-Rely on help; encourage people to create content for your site.
+How should you “staff” your site?
+A great start is to identify a Site manager and determine how you’ll keep your site updated.
+Rely on help; encourage people to create content for the site.
 Promote useful information as a priority.

-Keep your “stuff” on your site brief, simple and useful.
+Keep the content on your site brief, simple and useful.
 These are good guiding principles so employees don’t have to work too hard combing through your site content.
 They will always appreciate simplicity.

 Make your content easy to find and access.
 Think short, strong headlines (one line of 3-4 words is ideal for headlines) and always add “topics” (tags) to your content.
 Be sure to search for the stuff you create to ensure that it’s searchable.

 Create sites that are meaningful to your user community.
 Identify pain points and form sites around business problems.
-It’s totally okay to just have sites by department names or by teams but it’s critical to get your users involved in the decision making process.
-Sites have to resonate to them so they can relate to the purpose and adopt them quickly.
+It’s okay to title sites by department names or by teams but it’s critical to get your users involved in the decision-making process.
+Sites have to resonate with users so they can relate to the purpose and adopt quickly.

-Document purpose and identity of a Site in the description.
+Document the purpose and identity of a site in the site description.
 Users should know why this site exists and what type of content should shared in this site.
-You don’t want and IT person talking about computer hard disk optimization in a Finance team site.
-Or Vice versa.
+You don’t want an IT person talking about computer hard disk optimization in a Finance team site or vice versa.

 As the owner or champion of a group, keep it interesting and active.
 Post frequently.
 Give people a reason to keep checking in.
 Ask for feedback, capture ideas and solve problems together.